-V. Response to Reports of Sexual Misconduct
+VI.
+Response to Reports of Sexual Misconduct or Sexual Harassment

 A. After A Report Is Made

 After a report of sexual misconduct/ sexual harassment, is made, the Title IX Coordinator will meet with the complainant (alleged victim), if they are identified in the report, to discuss and implement any needed supportive measures.
 Such measures will remain confidential to the extent possible in the particular circumstances.